simon-javier/backup-manuscript-thesis/main.typ

 Individual classification reports are provided for each model, detailing per-class precision, recall, and F1-scores.
 These metrics are especially crucial given the dataset’s class imbalance and the medical significance of detecting less common conditions (_e.g., Koilonychia, Muehrcke’s Lines_).

 #par(first-line-indent: 0em)[For example:]
-- SwinV2B shows strong and consistent class-wise performance, particularly achieving *1.00 recall* for _Acral Lentiginous Melanoma_ and _Muehrcke’s Lines_, which is critical in a preventive diagnostic context.
+- SwinV2B shows strong and consistent class-wise performance, particularly achieving *1.00 recall* for _Melanonychia_ and _Muehrcke’s Lines_, which is critical in a preventive diagnostic context.
 - VGG16 struggles with minority classes such as _Blue Finger_ and _Beau’s Line_, exhibiting high variance and frequent underperformance.
 - ResNet50 shows improvement in difficult classes like _Blue Finger_ (F1: *0.78*) and _Pitting_ (F1: *0.89*), albeit at lower recall for others like Clubbing.